 “The shadow is the unknown ‘‘dark side’’ of our personality–-dark both because it tends to consist predominantly of the primitive, negative, socially or religiously depreciated human emotions and impulses like sexual lust, power strivings, selfishness, greed, envy, anger or rage, and due to its unenlightened nature, completely obscured from consciousness.” – Carl Jung

 Perhaps you ate a whole stack of chocolate chip cookies right after committing to a healthy eating regimen.
 Or you intentionally blurted something hurtful to your partner during a spat with him or her.
-Or you fell back into smoking or drinking again after successfully going cold turkey for a few months.
+Or you fell back into smoking or drinking again after quitting for a few months.

-This insidious part of you seems to have a mind of its own and is frustratingly recalcitrant.
-On a conscious level, you know what’s right and what’s wrong, but that doesn’t stop you from acting on your raw impulses when you’re overpowered by temptations.
-A battle may ensue between your rational and emotional sides and, most of the time, the emotional part triumphs over the logical faculty.
+This insidious part of you seems to have a mind of its own and is frustratingly hard to control.
+On a conscious level, you know what’s right and what’s wrong, but that doesn’t stop you from acting on impulse.

-The subconscious mind happens to be where our shadow self resides.
-Our shadow stems from painful memories and unhealthy beliefs that have been stored in our subconscious mind.
+Our shadow is an entity composed of painful memories and unhealthy beliefs.
 Like Pandora‘s Box, it houses the most repulsive and unpleasant parts of our being that we prefer not to confront.

-In our modern world, people are just too busy or indifferent to engage in self-exploration and the inner work that is needed to diffuse the tense energy incited by the shadow self.
-However, this angry, weak, lazy, controlling or selfish facet of ourselves will continue to rear its head into our daily life and control us, no matter how hard we try to repress it or numb it with food, drugs, anti-depressants and alcohol.
+In our modern world, people are just too busy or indifferent to do the inner work that’s needed to diffuse it’s energy.
+However, this unpleasant facet of ourselves will continue to rear its head and affect us if we ignore it.

-Our shadow self will fester within us if we continue to deny its existence until one day, it consumes us like a forest fire.
-If we suspect that our sensibilities are being overpowered by our shadow, we should promptly apply ourselves to the healing process, no matter how daunting and ambiguous it may seem.
+If you suspect that your sensibilities are being overpowered by your shadow, it’s essential that you apply ourselves to the healing process, no matter how daunting it may seem.

-Shadow work, as it’s popularly called, can often seem like a sticky and uncomfortable process, but if done right, it can be cathartic and release us from being a captive of our own irrational compulsions.
-We become more capable of imparting and accepting unconditional love.
-We also become more accepting and understanding of the perceived flaws and weaknesses we witness in other individuals.
+Shadow work, can often seem like a sticky and uncomfortable process, but if done right, it can be cathartic and release us from being a captive of our own irrational compulsions.
+We also become more accepting and understanding of the flaws that we witness in other people.

 According to Debbie Ford in her pioneering book, The Dark Side of the Light Chasers, “embracing these negative qualities actually opens the door to happiness, fulfillment and true enlightenment.
 Our dark sides are part of who we truly are.
 By uncovering and embracing our shadow side, we become whole.”

-- Engage in deep inner work: If we want to get acquainted with the shadow aspect of our psyche, we should be willing to fearlessly delve into the hidden and unexplored depths of our minds.
+1. Engage in deep inner work: If we want to get acquainted with the shadow aspect of our psyche, we should be willing to fearlessly delve into the hidden and unexplored depths of our being.
 We need to excavate psychological wounds from childhood and other painful experiences that we have repressed.
-With the help of a qualified therapist, we can scrutinize the feelings, fears, beliefs and traits that we have shunned away from as a result of our past hurts.
+With the help of a qualified therapist, we can scrutinize the feelings, fears, beliefs and traits that we have avoided.
 This work is critical because whenever we disown any part of ourselves, we essentially stunt our potential and creativity, which limits our progress.

-- Watch your behavior patterns: You are the only person who can collect real time data on your behavior patterns by remaining conscious of your thoughts and actions.
+2. Watch your behavior patterns: Collect real time data on your behavior patterns by observing your thoughts and actions.
 Watch out for any discrepancies and any deviations from your normal and preferred ways of being and take note of it in a journal.
-If you do this consistently, you will gradually see some patterns emerging and you’ll get more clued up about the characteristics and triggers of your shadow self.
-Remember to remain objective during this process and pretend as if you are an unattached observer who’s disengaged from the process.
+If you do this consistently, you’ll gradually see some patterns emerging and you’ll get insights into the characteristics and triggers of your shadow self.
+Try to stay objective during this process and avoid berating yourself if you see something you don’t like.

-- Channel your shadow through your creativity: We are accustomed to believing that the shadow only manifests itself in negative ways such as in acts of violence, aggression and crime.
-However, the shadow can also be channeled in numerous positive ways.
-Various artists and creative professionals have found ingenious ways to express their dark side through their specific art forms.
+4. Channel your shadow through your creativity: We’re accustomed to believing that the shadow only manifests itself in negative ways such as in acts of violence, aggression and crime.
+However, the shadow can also be channeled in positive ways as well.
+Various artists have found ingenious ways to express their dark side through their specific art forms.
 Fashion designers created gothic inspired clothing lines, film directors created film noir movies in the 1940s-1950s, and authors have written dark thriller novels such as Silence of the Lambs and Gone Girl.
-You can try experimenting with different creative portals to see which one appeals to you the most.
+Try experimenting with different creative portals to see which one appeals to you the most.

-- Be kind to yourself: It is critical that you avoid judging yourself while being immersed in shadow work.
-It can indeed be a challenge to look at the unpleasant parts of us without having feelings of shame and repulsion coming up to the surface.
+5. Be kind to yourself: It’s critical that you avoid judging yourself while being immersed in shadow work.
+It can be a challenge to look at the ugly parts of us without having feelings of shame and repulsion coming up to the surface.
 It may awaken your inner gremlins, which can generate a litany of harsh criticisms.
-Remind yourself that confronting your shadow is an act of self-love, which you are embarking on so that you can improve the quality of your life and become a better human being.
+Remind yourself that confronting your shadow is an act of self-love and courage, which you’re embarking on to improve the quality of your life and to become a better human being.

 All my best on your journey,